sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 Then you can start `MyNextActivity` from another `Activity` simply using this intent: `startActivity(myIntent)`

-If your application relays on activities for showing different sections/views of your application then probably you will end with a lot of this calls distributed around.
+If your application relays on activities for showing different sections/views of your application then probably you will end with a lot of these calls distributed around.
 In some different variants, but all of them with the same structure:

 ```kotlin
 val someIntent = Intent(context, SomeActivity::class.java)